uxpin-merge/Semantic-UI-React/README.md

 ## About Semantic UI and this repository.

-[Semantic UI](https://semantic-ui.com) Semantic UI is a UI component framework for theming websites.
+[Semantic UI](https://semantic-ui.com) is a UI component framework for theming websites.
 Semantic UI enables developers to build websites with fast and concise HTML, along with a complete mobile responsive experience.

-This repository consists of Semantic UI code adjusted to the requirements of UXPin Merge.
-What have been changed?
-1. PropTypes – UXPin Merge doesn't have a full support for Typescript yet (coming soon!💫).
-To keep the functionality intact – I've added PropTypes to all the components.
-2. Interactive, controlled, components – some of Semantic UI components require state control added to the implementation `JS` file.
-For the benefit of designers using this repository, I've added collection of fully interactive components.
 ## About UXPin Merge

 Merge is a revolutionary technology that lets users import (and keep in sync) coded React.js components from GIT repositories to UXPin editor.